 When child maltreatment is suspected, healthcare professionals play a crucial role in recognition and treatment, family support and community collaboration.
 Behavioral health professionals play a critical role in assessment and intervention.

-Join us for the CARE Network New Provider Training in Vail, Colorado (coming in spring 2023).
+Join us for the CARE Network New Provider Training on May 6-8, 2024.
 For more information on this training visit the New Provider Training Page.